-- 1. Candidate's CV in FAPD format - 2.
+- 1. Candidate's CV in EVMS format - 2.
 Department Chair's letter of nomination that adequately describes and documents how the candidate meets the Standards of Excellence at Rank as described in the Policies and Procedures Relating to Faculty Appointment, Promotion and Tenure, and the Guidelines for Appointment and Promotion.

-A unanimous positive evaluation ends the review, and the appointment is approved.
+A unanimous positive evaluation ends the review and the appointment is approved.
 Academic titles often differ from institution to institution.
 Therefore, if the submitted materials do not provide the required documentation, then additional information including letters of recommendations could be requested from the candidate's department chair and a full review by the entire A&P Committee may be initiated.

-FAPD is responsible for soliciting additional information from the institution from which a candidate is moving to understand the academic expectations as they relate to the specific rank, especially when modifiers are used (i.e., clinical Associate Professor) to ensure alignment with promotion criteria.
+FAPD is responsible for soliciting additional information from the institution from which a candidate is moving to understand the academic expectations as they relate to the specific rank, especially when modifiers are used (i.e., clinical Associate Professor or adjunct) to ensure alignment with EVMS's promotion criteria.

+D. Provisional Appointments

-- D. Provisional Appointments.
-For initial salaried faculty appointments only, to all faculty ranks, the EVP may approve in emergency situations a provisional appointment provided: - 1.
-The Department Chair of the SOM, with approval from the Dean of the SOM, or Dean of the SHP must provide to the EVP, in care of FAPD, a written reason for requesting provisional status for a potential new faculty member.
-The EVP must be given at least five (5) working days to respond with approval or disapproval. - 2.
+For initial salaried faculty appointments only to all faculty ranks, the President, Provost and Dean of the School of Medicine may approve in emergency situations a provisional appointment provided:

+- 1. The Department Chair of the School of Medicine or VPDSHP must provide to the President, Provost and Dean of the School of Medicine, in writing, the reason for requesting provisional status for a potential new faculty member.
+The President, Provost and Dean of the School of Medicine must be given at least five (5) working days to respond with approval or disapproval. - 2.
 The maximum provisional appointment period will not exceed three (3) months.
-In special situations the EVP may approve one extension of three (3) months.
-All faculty approved for provisional appointments must still submit all requirements for appointment as outlined under Policies and Procedures for Faculty Appointment, prior to expiration of their provisional appointment. - 3.
+In special situations the President, Provost and Dean of the School of Medicine may approve one extension of three (3) months.
+All faculty approved for provisional appointments musts still

+- submit all requirements for appointment as outlined under Policies and Procedures for Faculty Appointment, prior to expiration of their provisional appointment. - 3.
 The required clinical credentials must be complete prior to the beginning of any clinical activity including direct patient care, consultation or preceptorship. - 4.
-The EVP notifies the prospective faculty member by letter of the provisional appointment stating: a) termination date, b) that the full appointment/credentialing process must be completed by such date, and c) compensation payments will automatically cease by such date and ODU will have no continued contractual obligation beyond such date unless a permanent appointment has been approved. - 5.
+The President, Provost and Dean of the School of Medicine notifies the prospective faculty member by letter of the provisional appointment stating: a) termination date, b) that the full appointment/credentialing process must be completed by such date, and c) compensation payments will automatically cease by such date and EVMS will have no continued contractual obligation beyond such date unless a permanent appointment has been approved. - 5.
 The non-binding offer letter may not refer to provisional appointments. - 6.
-New Faculty will not be added to the payroll until the EVP has approved provisional status and the letter referred to in 4 above has been sent to the prospective faculty member.
-Retroactive pay (prior to the date of EVP's approval) will not be granted.
+New Faculty will not be added to the EVMS payroll until the President, Provost and Dean of the School of Medicine has approved provisional status and the letter referred to in 4. above has been sent to the prospective faculty member.
+Retroactive pay (prior to the date of President, Provost and Dean of the School of Medicine's approval) will not be granted.